List of Diary of a Wimpy Kid characters: Frank Heffley

-Francis "Frank" Heffley is Greg's overreactive but well-meaning father.
-He is 40 years old in the first book and is interested in U.S. history, with his replica of a Civil War battlefield serving as a recurring plot point in the series.
-Frank despises Rowley, and does not appreciate Greg's skill at video games.
-He loathes heavy metal, and adolescents.
-He tries to toughen Greg up and threatens to send him to a military academy in The Last Straw, although ultimately this does not come to fruition, much to Greg's relief.
+Franklin "Frank" Heffley is depicted to be Greg's overreactive but well-meaning father.
+He is interested in U.S. history, with his replica of a Civil War battlefield serving as a recurring plot point in the series.
+In the books, Frank despises Rowley, whom he deeply distrusts, and does not appreciate Greg's skill at video games.
+He is also shown to loathe heavy metal and adolescents.
+Frank tries to toughen Greg up and threatens to send him to a military academy in The Last Straw, although ultimately this does not come to fruition, much to Greg's relief.
 However, Greg and Frank grow together in Dog Days, despite a brief period when Frank does not speak to Greg after almost getting arrested and going to jail.
+He was Greg's Aunt Cakey's boyfriend for a short time, but then he revealed to like her sister Susan more, whom he went on to marry.

+He seems to have displayed similar mischievous, possessive and selfish tendencies to Greg in his childhood, as in Old School, it is revealed that as a child he invented the mythical cryptid Silas Scratch to keep others away from the maintenance shed with a working bathroom at Hardscrabble Farms which he snuck into and used for his convenience.
+The rumors are later spread even further by Greg himself so no one would use the bathroom but him.

-Frank is addicted to junk food; in The Last Straw, he makes a New Year's Resolution to go on a strict diet, but Greg later catches him in the garage eating brownies.
-After Greg is forced to go for several days without any snacks due to a thief taking them, he eventually decides to catch the thief, and discovers that it is Frank.
+Frank is depicted to be addicted to junk food; in The Last Straw, the character makes a New Year's resolution to go on a strict diet, but Greg later catches him in the garage eating brownies.
+After Greg is forced to go for several days without any snacks due to a thief taking them, he eventually decides to catch the thief and discovers that it is Frank.

 In the film series, Frank is portrayed by Steve Zahn in the first three films, Tom Everett Scott in The Long Haul, and Chris Diamantopoulos in the animated films.